Azerbaijan, Baku, Nov. 19 / Trend A.Akhundov /

 "The capital increase was necessary.
 At first glance, a five-fold increase to 50 million manat is a large sum, frightening new players in the banking market.
 However, this was a forced decision in order to reduce the number of banks and enlarge the banks themselves, so they can implement large transactions.
 Today, banks can not service the business properly.
 In this regard, they have to grow," Engbreht told Trend.

 According to him, a question on transformation of Commerzbank office into a branch or a subsidiary has not yet been raised.

 "There are some minor issues that need to be addressed.
 We can not yet reveal our plans in this regard.
 We are open to this process, however, this does not mean that it will happen next year, in next five or ten years' Engbreht said.

-Commerzbank has expanded cooperation with Azerbaijani banks.
-At present, their number has reached 31, including the International Bank of Azerbaijan, PASHA Bank, Xalq Bank, UniBank and others.
-Commerzbank AG has received the Azerbaijani Central Bank's license to open a representative office in Baku in November 2007.
+Commerzbank has expanded cooperation with Azerbaijani banks, and today their number has reached 31, including the International Bank of Azerbaijan, PASHA Bank, Xalq Bank, UniBank and others.
+Commerzbank AG has received a license of CBA to open a mission in Baku in November 2007.

 The official exchange rate on November 19 is 0.7848 AZN / USD.